Recent Weakening of the Global Radiative Feedback: Historical variations of the global radiative feedback parameter

 Removing ENSO generally strengthens the feedback, indicating that ENSO tends to weaken $\lambda$ in the 30-year regression definition used here.
 The same is true for PDO, although the effect is small.
-These results do not exclude all effects of internal variability.
-We do not know how much of the observed temperature pattern is forced, as other sources of decadal variability might play a role, or remnant lagged effects of ENSO and PDO might still be present.
-However, the weak influence of ENSO and PDO on the $\lambda$-minimum around 1981-2010 indicates that there is likely a forced component to the pattern effect on decadal timescales.
+The effect of ENSO is largest in early periods, when internal variability is much larger than decadal trends.
+Different ENSO indices can alter $\lambda$ to various degrees, with the Ni\~{n}o 1+2 region weakening the feedback the most, possibly because of its proximity to low cloud decks (SI~Fig.~S8b).
+ENSO can have an effect on $R$ and $\Delta T$ in a given year \cite[e.g.,][]{Ceppi21,Guillaume-Castel25}, but only weakly influences how $R$ varies with $\Delta T$ in a 30-year period (SI~Fig.~S8c-e).
+The weak influence of ENSO and PDO on the $\lambda$-minimum around 1981-2010 indicates that there is likely a forced component to the pattern effect on decadal timescales.
+This is confirmed by applying the CNN to estimates of the forced component of observed ${\bf T}$ \cite[ForceSMIP,][who compared 30 different statistical methods to separate the forced signal from interval variability]{ForceSMIP}.
+Although there is no consensus on the forced signal in observed ${\bf T}$, most estimates indicate a $\lambda$-minimum around 1981-2010 (Fig.~\ref{historical_feedback}b, yellow).
 Since the CNN can make fast predictions for any temperature pattern, it can be used to test such hypotheses by applying it to artificial surface temperature anomalies.